New & Improved Housing Stock ” and a Price to Go With!

 Exhibit A: Fulton in Southwest Minneapolis, adjacent to not one but two super hot Twin Cities neighborhoods, as well as host to one of the prettiest stretches of Minnehaha Creek, as it flows east from Lake Minnetonka to the Mississippi River.

-Meanwhile, on Fulton’s west flank (just across France Avenue) lies Edina’s South Harriet Park neighborhood, home to possibly the highest concentration of upper bracket new construction in the Twin Cities.
+Meanwhile, on Fulton’s west flank (just across France Avenue) is Edina’s South Harriet Park neighborhood, home to possibly the highest concentration of upper bracket new construction in the Twin Cities.

 Get Ready for . . .
 Minneapolis’ “Kenny” Neighborhood